vaibhavsagar/website/drafts/functional-devops.md

 --------------------------------------------------------------------------------
-title: Functional Infrastructure in a Dysfunctional World
+title: Functional DevOps in a Dysfunctional World
-published: 2017-11-10
+published: 2019-05-26
-tags: programming, nix
+tags: programming, nix, devops
 --------------------------------------------------------------------------------

-I've been using Nix and NixOS at work for the last couple of months, and I really like it!
-It's made my job easier and less stressful.
-The website markets it as 'declarative', 'reliable', and 'DevOps-friendly', and I'd like to demonstrate what that means and make a case for using it in your infrastructure.
+What is DevOps about?
+For me it's about the phrase

+> It works on my machine.

+I've been guilty of saying this in the past, and quite frankly, it isn't good enough.
+After the development team has written their last line of code, some amount of work still needs to happen in order for the software to deliver value.

 To make things easier, I'm not assuming that you already run NixOS.
 Any Linux distro should do, as long as you've [installed